maanksa/text-to-speach-using-python/README.md

 # Text to speach using python
-Mp3 file file changed to text and saved
+Mp3 file  changed to text and saved